 Facing the Hippodrome in the centre of Old Istanbul, its grey cascading domes and six minarets are one of Istanbul’s iconic views, the interior is just as stunning.

-This was my first visit to Istanbul and Sultan Ahmet Camii was high on my must-see list along with Hagia Sophia Mosque and The Basilica Cistern.
-Since they’re all in close proximity in the Sulthanamet this is the perfect place to start exploring the city.
+We had 4 days in Istanbul, this was my first visit to the city and Sultan Ahmet Camii was high on my must-see list along with Hagia Sophia Mosque and the Basilica Cistern.
+Since they’re all in close proximity in the Sulthanamet area, the Blue Mosque is the perfect place to start exploring the city.

 The Blue Mosque Courtyard

 We approach the mosque from the West side near the Hippodrome for our first, close-up, glimpse.
 This is the best place to appreciate the mosque’s perfect proportions rather than from Sultanahmet Park.

 A step through the tall wooden gates and into the Blue Mosque’s courtyard and we’re face to face with the spectacular dove-grey domes, marble walls and gold-tipped minarets.

 At this point most people just stop and stare and the courtyard is busy with people gazing upwards in awe.
 The mosque is truly beautiful with its gently curved domes appearing to bubble upwards.
 We stay for half an hour exploring the courtyard enjoying the beautifully ornate cloisters and the views of the domes.

 To enter inside the mosque itself we exit the courtyard and head around the outside to the south door which is for tourists.
 This also helps the prayer part of the mosque retain its sacred air.
 Worshippers enter through the main door after using the ablutions area.